IanGarciaMarin17/IanGarciaMarin17/README.md

 I am passionate about technology and software development 💻, additional i like to practice:

-⚽️ Football
+⚽️ Football.
-🥊 Box
+🥊 Box.
-🎮 Gaming
+🎮 Gaming.

 ## 🚀 Technologies